helix-ak2020/AE_tracking_export/README.md

  The basic script for tracking coordinate export is now online, as well as an exemplary R script to process the data.
  We will try to make the video tutorials and benchmark videos available shortly.
-Currently they should be available as supplementary files on the Elsevier webpage (see DOI below)
+Currently they should be available as supplementary files on the Elsevier webpage (see DOI above)